Habiba-Abdeldayem/kotlin-cupcake-app/README.md

 ### Features
 - **Navigation**: The app implements a structured navigation flow using Jetpack Navigation, enabling seamless transitions between screens.
-- **UI and Navigation Testing**: Comprehensive UI tests and navigation tests are included to ensure the app's functionality and navigation flow are robust and reliable.
+- **UI and Navigation Testing**: UI tests and navigation tests are included to ensure the app's functionality and navigation flow are robust and reliable.
 - **Multi-language Support**: The app includes localization features, allowing it to be translated into other languages, such as Arabic, to cater to a wider audience.

 ---